During the semester, you can reach Nightline by phone, instant message, or email.

 St Andrews Nightline is affiliated with Nightline Association, and our service has consistently shown to be of high standards.

-Currently, Nightline is reachable at our term-time phone, instant messaging, and email service.
+During term-time phone, instant messaging, and email service are all available.

-Our nightly instant messaging service has now reopened for the semester.
-This is available every night from 8pm-2am.
+Our nightly instant messaging service is available every night from 8pm-12am.

-We have reopened our phone line at reduced capacity to ensure the safety of our volunteers under the current Covid-19 guidelines.
-You can call us on Fridays and Sundays between 8pm - 2am.
+You can call our phone line every night between 8pm - 7am.
 Calls to our phone line cost your standard network rate.
 Calls to our Skype account are free and can be made from anywhere in the world.

-You can email us at any time, your email address will be anonymised, and a volunteer will respond to you within 24-48 hours.
+You can email us at any time.
+Your email address will be anonymised, and a volunteer will respond to you within 24-48 hours.
 During the summer this wait time is extended to 72 hours.

 Nightline is staffed by two trained listening volunteers every night we are open, and all volunteers are students at the University of St Andrews.
-Our listening volunteers undertake over twenty-four hours of training and participate in continuous training to ensure that they can provide the best service possible.
-We aim to have volunteers of different gender identities on shift each night, so that at any time during the call you can ask to be passed onto the other volunteer if that would make you more comfortable.
+Our listening volunteers undertake a rigorous period of training as well as continuous training to ensure that they can provide the best service possible.
+We aim to have volunteers of different gender identities on shift each night so that at any time during the call you can ask to be passed onto the other volunteer if that would make you more comfortable.
 All of our training practices are in accordance with Nightline Association’s Good Practice Guidelines.